 The ability to use sign language is essential if you'd like to work with hearing-impaired pupils, as is Braille for teachers of pupils with visual impairments.

-Many start out in mainstream teaching before moving into SEN. With experience in the role, there are opportunities to take further training to become a special educational needs coordinator (SENCO).
-You'll need to achieve a National Award in Special Educational Needs Coordination within three years of appointment as an SEN to become a SENCO.
+Many teachers start out in mainstream teaching before moving into SEN. With experience in the role of SEN teacher, there are opportunities to take further training to become a special educational needs coordinator (SENCO).

 SENCOs usually head the special educational needs department in a school and are responsible for implementing SEN policy and for the day-to-day provision for pupils with special educational needs.